 The Government advocates for strong security to be built into internet-connected products by design.
 In October 2018, the Government published the Code of Practice for Consumer IoT Security to support all parties involved in the development, manufacturing and retail of consumer IoT.

-Tech companies HP Inc. and Centrica Hive Ltd are the first companies to sign up to commit to the code and the Government encourages other manufacturers and retailers to follow suit.
+Tech companies HP Inc., Centrica Hive Ltd and Green Energy Options (geo) Ltd are the first companies to sign up to commit to the Code and the Government encourages other manufacturers and retailers to follow suit.